msantos/procket/README.md

             * some ioctl requests use an integer rather a pointer to a structure.
-This means that it's possible to pass in an arbitrary pointer as an integer as an argument to an ioctl expecting a structure.
+This means that it's possible to pass in an arbitrary pointer (an integer) as an argument to an ioctl expecting a structure.
 Don't do this.

     alloc(Struct) -> {ok, Arg, Resource} | {error, posix()}